Frequently Asked Questions

 Although Fimo and Sculpey bake at different temperatures, I've not had any problems mixing the two brands of clay, but you should always read the manufacturers' instructions, and do your own experiments to find the best temperature for strength, durability, etc.

-I use digital scales to measure out the amount of clay I need for each design (eg a tiny mouse uses 5 grams of clay, whereas a Penguin uses 10 grams).
+I use digital scales to measure out the amount of clay I need for each design (eg a mouse uses 5 grams of clay, whereas a Penguin uses 10 grams).
 I also have a digital thermometer for my table-top toaster oven, and that's been a fantastic way of making sure that the wee creatures are cured at the correct temperature (which is very important so that the clay doesn't crack or weaken).

 I also have some favourite tools which I use every day when working with clay, like various gauge knitting needles, a doll-making needle, and a ball tool (used in cake-decorating), as well as some dental tools.
 And of course baby wipes!